ccmucdenver/ccm-docs/docs/clusters_guide.md

 Either way, from a terminal window, at the command line prompt type in:

-    ssh awesomeperson@clas-compute.ucdenver.pvt
+    ssh username@clas-compute.ucdenver.pvt

 or

-    ssh awesomeperson@math-alderaan.ucdenver.pvt
+    ssh username@math-alderaan.ucdenver.pvt

-Whereas awesomeperson would be your CU Denver username.
-After connecting, it should ask for your CU Denver password and enter it at this point.

-Science will then occur and you should be at the clas-compute prompt or math-alderaan and in your home directory.
-The following applies to both.
+After connecting, it should ask for your CU Denver password and you enter it at this point.
+You should be then at the `clas-compute` prompt or `math-alderaan` prompt and in your home directory.
+These are the two front ends to the cluster system.

 ### Interactive use